- City Guides

 Greater Albion is the home of Australian type designer Paul Lloyd, who specializes in historical fonts.
 You can find some of his early fonts on free sites, but the premium fonts are of higher quality and the prices are reasonable.
 They're available as desktop and web fonts, but if you want to purchase the latter, Fontspring is the place to go because the licenses permit unlimited page views.

-The Steampunk Explorer uses Lloyd's Bromwich Bold in the navbar.
+Before a recent design change, The Steampunk Explorer used Lloyd's Bromwich Bold in the navbar.
 The webfont version on Fontspring — with unlimited pageviews — cost me $14.95.
-On MyFonts.com, that same price limits me to 10,000 page views per month.
+On MyFonts.com, that same price limited me to 10,000 page views per month.
 The price doubles for 100,000 page views and goes up tenfold for 1 million pageviews.
-With a site that contains 5000 pages (and growing), I paid a lot of attention to the page view limits.
+With a site that gets 50,000-100,000 page views per month, I paid a lot of attention to the page view limits.

 This site is a marketplace for all kinds of design assets, including templates, textures, patterns and lots of fonts.
 Many are suitable for steampunk or vintage design projects, and prices are reasonable, especially some of the package deals.